-Changing from Sow Gestation Crates to Pens: Problem or Opportunity?Wednesday, April 01, 2009
+Changing from Sow Gestation Crates to Pens: Problem or Opportunity?01 April 2009

 The industry must develop a proactive approach of research and implementation of findings to get ahead of criticism and to take advantage of market forces that care about farm animal welfare, according to John J. McGlone of Texas Tech University and Janeen Salak-Johnson of the University of Illinois.
 They presented their paper at the Manitoba Swine Seminar 2008.